LaplacesDemonR/LaplacesDemonCpp/README.md

 C++ Extension of LaplacesDemon

 The LaplacesDemonCpp package consists of C++ functions that replace functions written in R in LaplacesDemon.
+For more information, see the LaplacesDemon package.

-LaplacesDemonCpp imports LaplacesDemon, Rcpp, and RcppArmadillo.
+LaplacesDemonCpp imports parallel, Rcpp, and RcppArmadillo.

-To use LaplacesDemonCpp, simply activate the LaplacesDemonCpp library, and any C++ functions here will replace the R functions in LaplacesDemon.

 This package should be considered experimental until further along in development.
 The optimization of C++ functions will improve with time.